shadimanna/dhl-logistic-services-for-woocommerce/pr-dhl-woocommerce/readme.txt

 == Changelog ==

+= 1.2 =
+* DHL Paket: New feature - Added Parcel Shop Finder for "Packstation" and "Branch", with Google map.
+* DHL Paket: New feature - Preferred day and time set dynamically based on postcode
+* DHL Paket: New feature - Bulk create labels in order view
+* DHL Paket: New feature - Create return label option
+* DHL Paket: New feature - Added "Print Only If Codeable" service
+* DHL Paket: New feature - Added "Ident-Check" service
+* DHL Paket: New feature - Making tracking note private setting so it does not send email to customer
+* DHL Paket: Save all labels in their own folder i.e. "/wp-content/uploads/woocommerce_dhl_label"

 = 1.1.2 =
 * Bug fix - DHL eCommerce: Deleted products cause exception error on edit order